-Cytopenic myelofibrosis presents a significant treatment challenge for physicians due to the limitations of approved therapies, as these therapies commonly worsens cytopenias, leading to dose reductions to sub-therapeutic levels that offer minimal benefit for patients.
+Cytopenic myelofibrosis (thrombocytopenia and anemia) presents a significant treatment challenge for physicians due to the limitations of approved therapies, as these therapies commonly worsens cytopenias, leading to dose reductions to sub-therapeutic levels that offer minimal benefit for patients.

 Pacritinib’s unique MOA, which targets JAK2 and IRAK1 without inhibiting JAK1, has demonstrated the ability to improve a comprehensive set of debilitating symptoms associated with other JAK inhibitors.

-Pacritinib is an investigational oral kinase inhibitor with specificity for JAK2, IRAK1 and CSF1R, without inhibiting JAK1.
+Pacritinib is an oral kinase inhibitor with specificity for JAK2 and IRAK1, without inhibiting JAK1.
 Inhibition of JAK1 has been associated with immune dysfunction and lymphomas, and may also worsen thrombocytopenia and anemia.
-Pacritinib’s unique MOA (JAK2/IRAK1) may allow for reductions of both splenomegaly and constitutional symptoms and may reduce the risk of cytopenias and immune dysfunction associated with other JAK inhibitors.
+Pacritinib’s unique mechanism of action (JAK2/IRAK1) may allow for reductions of both splenomegaly and constitutional symptoms and may reduce the risk of cytopenias and immune dysfunction associated with other JAK inhibitors.